 - Conversion rate: Conversion rate is the percentage of users who complete a desired action for your business.
 Most commonly used on websites, the conversion rate is calculated by taking the number of conversions and dividing that by the number of total interactions with your website.

-- Customer Acquisition Cost (CAC): Customer acquisition cost is sales lingo for the amount it costs for you to get someone to buy.
+- Customer Acquisition Cost (CAC): Customer acquisition cost or CAC metric is sales lingo for the amount it costs for you to get someone to buy.
 It considers all the marketing costs you incur to convert that customer compared to how much that customer spends.
 For medical practices, this is also known as patient acquisition cost.